Preventing school violence

 All school boards and schools have policies and procedures on student behaviour which deals directly with school safety and security.
 They are highlighted in the individual school's student handbooks and can be found on the school’s website.
 School polices require students to wear visible school identification and will outline fire drills and lockdown drills.

-Educating the students and parents, and counseling them on school expectations and the consequences of negative behaviour, plays a great role in deterring many acts of school violence.
+Educating the students and parents, and counselling them on school expectations and the consequences of negative behaviour, plays a great role in deterring many acts of school violence.
 All staff are expected to respond firmly to behaviour which can harm people or property.
-School resource officers are available to students and staff for individual or group discussions on the topic of school safety and security and school violence.
+School resource officers are available to students and staff for individual or group discussions on the topic of school safety and security, and school violence.